Property Management FeesJun 08, 2022

 - Does their leasing fee decrease or get waived if it takes an unreasonable amount of time to find a tenant?

-- Is the leasing fee structured to provide the firm incentive to bring in reliable tenants?
+- Is the leasing fee structured to incentivize the firm to hire reliable tenants?

 - Do they use leasing agents?
 If so, what will have to be paid if they find you a tenant?